Getting Started with Tracy

 Error logging is extremely useful.
 Imagine that all users of your application are actually beta testers who do top-notch work in finding errors for free, and you would be foolish to throw their valuable reports away unnoticed into the trash bin.

-If you need to log your own messages or caught exceptions, use the method log()
+If you need to log your own messages or caught exceptions, use the log()

 Debugger::log('Unexpected error'); // text message